Horn conditions for quiver subrepresentations and the moment map: Introduction

 is nonempty for every $v\in\CH_Q(\CV)$.
-That is, for every quiver representation on~$\CV$, there exists a subrepresentation in the Schubert variety~$\mathbold\Omega$.
-The main result of this article is an inductive family of necessary and sufficient conditions for $\mathbold\Omega$ to be $Q$-intersecting (\cref{thm:main} below).
+In other words, $\boldOmega$ is $Q$-intersecting if every quiver representation on~$\CV$ has a subrepresentation in the Schubert variety~$\boldOmega$.
+When $\boldOmega = \Gr_Q(\boldalpha,\CV)$ is the largest Schubert variety, then $\boldOmega$ is $Q$-intersecting if and only if $\boldalpha$ is a Schofield subdimension vector.
+Thus, $Q$-intersection is a more refined notion.
+The main result of this article is an inductive family of necessary and sufficient conditions for $\boldOmega$ to be $Q$-intersecting (\cref{thm:main} below).